soramitsu/sora-didresolver/docs/README.md

 To accomplish this, we use **ProtectedClaim**.
 It looks like a Claim, but has additional "salt" property, which is used as a key for HMAC.
 It is needed to increase security against preimage attacks.

-The whole ProtectedClaim content is hashed with SHA3-256 [*TODO: what is the best way to hash it?*] and divided on two parts, public and private.
+The whole ProtectedClaim content is hashed with SHA3-256 and divided on two parts, public and private.
 Public part is signed and used to attest the private part.

 ```JSON=
 // Private Part of the Claim